cnhguy/FootPrint/README.md

 Line 5: System.out.println(sum);
 ```

 The user wants to track how the variables `sum` and `i` change throughout the for loop.
-He or she will tell FootPrint to track `sum` and `i` in the UI interface by typing in their names.
-The user then sets debugging breakpoints as normal and step through the program while FootPrint records the different values that `sum` and `i` were previously assigned (along with line numbers where the change occurred).
+The user first sets debugging breakpoints as normal and start a debugging session by clicking on the FootPrint icon.
+Upon hitting the first breakpoint, he or she will pick from the variables that show up on the debugging variables window (in this case, `sum` and `i`) and add them to FootPrint for tracking (see more in the instructions section).
+The user then step through the program while FootPrint records the different values that `sum` and `i` were previously assigned (along with line numbers where the change occurred).
 The histories can be accessed anytime throughout the debugging process.
 FootPrint will create the following output for their histories:

 	History: